Kiliann Sildillia

+Early life

+Sildillia was born in Montigny-lès-Metz, Moselle, and is of Guadeloupean and Malagasy descent.

 Club career

 Sildillia is a youth academy graduate of Metz.
 On 26 June 2020, Bundesliga club SC Freiburg announced the signing of Sildillia on a three-year deal.
 He made his professional debut for club's reserve team on 13 August 2021 in a 5–2 league defeat against Borussia Dortmund II.

+On 16 July 2025, Sildillia joined Eredivisie club PSV Eindhoven on a five-year contract.

 International career

-Sildillia is a former French youth international.
+Sildillia is a French youth international.

-Personal life

-Born in France, Sildillia is of Guadeloupean descent.